chriscerie/campus-maps/docs/DEPLOY.md

 - Deploy `main` branch

 ### Step 5: Set up Google Auth authorization
+- Go back to Google Cloud Platform and click on the credential you created
 - Authorized JavaScript origins should have `http://localhost:5000` as well as your heroku URL (https)
 ![passport](images/Screenshot-5.png)
 - Authorized redirect URIs should have `http://localhost:5000/api/v1/auth/google/callback` as well as your heroku URL (https) with `/api/v1/auth/google/callback` appended to the end